A1cX/Grafana-Monitoring/README.md

 2. Downloaded and Run Node Exporter

-Downloaded the appropriate Node Exporter version for the system architecture (Intel amd64 or Apple Silicon arm64) from the Node Exporter releases
+Downloaded the appropriate Node Exporter version for the system architecture (Apple Silicon arm64) from the Node Exporter releases

 Extract and run Node Exporter: tar -xzf node_exporter-1.9.1.darwin-amd64.tar.gz